astrogewgaw/priwo/README.md

 make install
 ```

-The above series of commands will clone the repository to a folder named *priwo*, swithc to it as the current working directory, and then checkout the *dev* branch, where all the development actually happens.
-The last command then installs the package in *development mode*; that is, the changes you make in the code will be immediately refelcted in your install of the package. `make install` requires the build tool, [**make**][make], to be installed.
+The above series of commands will clone the repository to a folder named *priwo*, switches to it as the current working directory, and then checks out the *dev* branch, where all the development actually happens.
+The last command then installs the package in *development mode*; that is, the changes you make in the code will be immediately reflected in your install of the package. `make install` requires the build tool, [**make**][make], to be installed.
 If you don't have that, you can just do:

 ```bash
 pip install -e .